emadrid-at-ccm/modern-cpp/3.5/class1.md

 any kind except us its programmers.

 Most currently taught C++ is horrible bad.
-The worst mistakes are emphasized as the mainstream way to program in it.
+The worst mistakes are emphasized as the mainstream way to program in it, and the students or even the teachers don't know any better.

-Another related problem is that people who is completely ignorant of what C++ truly is sincerely think and have a public reputation of knowing what C++ is, so their comments perpetuate an extreme misunderstanding of what it truly is.
+Another related problem is that people who is completely ignorant of what C++ truly is sincerely think and have a public reputation of knowing what it is, so their comments perpetuate an extreme misunderstanding.

 The course has as its objective to empower the participants to see for themselves the true power of C++, it succeeded in its previous two iterations,